akhil1198/DispatchAPI/README.md

 ## Deployment

 This API is deployed to Azure Functions.
-The GitHub Actions workflow in this repository handles automatic deployment to Azure on each push to the main branch.